What to do when you find a malicious mail filter in Google Workspace

 Password guessing or spraying

-If you have determined password guessing or spraying as the most likely cause, we need to try to understand how it happened, and if others in your organisation may have been affected.
+If you have determined password guessing or spraying as the most likely cause, we need to try to understand how it happened, and if others in your organization may have been affected.
 To do this, we will take another look at sign-in logs.

 Go back to theand look for failed attempts leading up to the one you previously identified as suspicious.
 Look at other failed logins around that time.
 Look at other attempts from the attacker IP.
 Is the attacker focusing on just the victim, or a range of users?
 Can you see if the attacker was successful for other accounts?
 If so, add those to your victim list.